nikhilxbhargava/timeseries/README.md

 # timeseries
-A series of time series analyses
+A series of time series analyses.
+ARIMA and GARCH models.

 Done in ECON475: Economic Forecasting with Professor Shihan Xie